 This paper has analyzed the role of asset prices, and their non-fundamental component in the dynamics of financial and credit cycle.
 We have presented a model of financial intermediation, where limited liability of investors gives rise to an overpricing on the market of risky assets, such as shares of productive firms.
 The model is based on the established framework of Bernanke et al. (1999), but altered substantially to include a stock market, where stocks of firms with stochastic idiosyncratic returns are traded by limited-liable investors.
 We show a number of results.
-First, the prices of assets on this market exceed their fundamental values (which are defined as in the case of absence of the principal-agent problem, e.g. if the investors would not borrow but only use their own funds for trading).
-Second, the investors prefer to face the idiosyncratic, sector-specific risk to portfolio diversification, because of their limited liability.
-Third, we show that when the nominal amount of traded assets (i.e. a product of asset price and the amount of traded assets) maintains sufficient growth momentum, there is a boom also in the investors' wealth, credit, investment and output.
-When the growth of asset prices or amounts slows down, the wealth, credit, investment and output fall below the benchmark allocations, which we call a credit crunch.
+First, the prices of assets on this market exceed their fundamental values (which are defined as in the case of absence of the principal-agent problem, e.g. if investors did not borrow, but only used their own funds for trading).
+Second, investors prefer to face idiosyncratic, sector-specific risk to portfolio diversification, because of their limited liability.
+Third, we show that when the nominal amount of traded assets (i.e. a product of asset price and the number of traded assets) maintains sufficient growth momentum, there is also a boom in the investors' wealth, credit, investment and output.
+When the growth of asset prices or amounts slows down, wealth, credit, investment and output fall below the benchmark allocations, which we call a credit crunch.
 Finally, the described financial sector behaves counter-cyclically as a shock absorber, as in the periods of elevated risk the non-fundamental component of asset prices rises as investors prefer the higher risk, which stabilizes investors' wealth and encourages funding for capital investment.

-The model illustrates that expansive monetary policy shock temporarily boosts on the financial market by decreasing the lending rate, the fraction of defaulting investors and increasing asset prices (including the non-fundamental component), which in turn inflates investors' wealth.
+The model illustrates that expansive monetary policy shock temporarily boosts the financial market by decreasing the lending rate, the fraction of defaulting investors and increasing asset prices (including the non-fundamental component), which in turn inflates investors' wealth.
 A positive shock to asset prices gives rise to a financial cycle: first, the lending rate and rate of defaults decreases and wealth increases.
-After several quarters (depending on the maturity structure of portfolios) the lending rate and the rate of defaults rise as asset price fall and shrink the collateral values.
+After several quarters (depending on the maturity structure of portfolios) the lending rate and the rate of defaults rise as asset price falls and shrinks the collateral values.